open-mmlab/mmpose/docs/en/install.md

 python demo/bottom_up_img_demo.py associative_embedding_hrnet_w32_coco_512x512.py hrnet_w32_coco_512x512-bcb8c247_20200816.pth --img-path tests/data/coco/ --out-img-root vis_results
 ```

-You will see several images on this folder: `vis_results`, where the human pose estimation results are plotted on the images.
+You will see several images in this folder: `vis_results`, where the human pose estimation results are plotted on the images.

 Option (b).
 If you install mmpose with pip, open you python interpreter and copy&paste the following codes.